remind-me-later/TFG-matematicas/md/draft.md

 This makes type theory ==more expressive than set theory, as we can use types to encode propositions, and vice versa==.
-This also means that we can encode sets in type theory as a function that takes an arbitary type $\alpha$ and returns a
+This also means that we can encode sets in type theory as a function that takes an arbitrary type $\alpha$ and returns a
 proposition:

 $$\texttt{Set} \ (\alpha : \texttt{Type}) := \alpha \to \texttt{Prop}$$